rajpurkarlab/cheXlocalize/README.md

 * `--save_dir`: the directory to save the csv file that stores the precision, recall/sensitivity, and specificity values.
 Default is current directory.

 We treat each pixel in the saliency method pipeline and the human benchmark segmentations as a classification, use each pixel in the ground-truth segmentation as the ground-truth label, and calculate precision, recall/sensitivity, and specificity over all CXRs for each pathology.

+<a name="weights"></a>
+## Model weights and training

+We ran experiments using three CNN architectures previously used on CheXpert: DenseNet121, ResNet152 and Inception-v4.
+For each combination of saliency method and model architecture, we trained and evaluated an ensemble of 30 CNNs.

+To capture uncertainties inherent in radiograph interpretation, we trained our models using the four uncertainty handling strategies outlined in the CheXpert paper: ignoring, zeros, ones, and three-class classification.

+All checkpoints can be found [here](https://drive.google.com/drive/folders/17nUAxXGskc2a6_CxfoYpixnhsm8VLjy6?usp=sharing).
+There are 120 checkpoints for each model architecture, and each architecture folder is structured in the same way.
+For example, in the folder `densenet121`, there is a folder `uncertainty` that has 12 folders, each with 10 checkpoints.
+For each of the four uncertainty handling strategies, we trained the model 3 separate times with 3 epochs each time; each of the runs saved the top 10 checkpoints.
+This means that for each of the four uncertainty handling strategies, we had 30 checkpoints.
+Therefore, in total, there are 4*30=120 checkpoints.
+In that same folder `densenet121`, there is a final.json file, which lists the best 10 checkpoints for each task.

+The [same folder](https://drive.google.com/drive/folders/17nUAxXGskc2a6_CxfoYpixnhsm8VLjy6?usp=sharing) also has two files: `gradcam.py` with our Grad-CAM implementation, and `models.py` that specifies the models used (including the layers to which Grad-CAM was applied).

 <a name="bugs"></a>
 ## Bugs or questions?